 “It’s when we receive sensitive information or information that tells us someone is at risk,” Belmira says.
 “For example, when we receive an SMS about sexual abuse or violence against our users then we open a case file so we can track and follow-up with the SMS exchange.
 This way we can re-direct the person to the closest service, like the nearby health center, the police or the child helpline.”

 But these are very specific examples.
-The majority of the SMS’s exchanged revolve around sexual and reproductive health questions, HIV/AIDS and STI’s and relationships.
-Both agree that a lot of questions that are related to romantic relationships like “How will I know if s/he loves me?” or “What is the right age to start having sexual intercourse?”
+The majority of the SMS’s exchanged involves questions around sexual and reproductive health, HIV/AIDS and STI’s and relationships.

 SMS Biz / U-Report has been growing quickly and in one year over 57,000 young Mozambicans have already registered.
 As for me, there is little doubt that with engaged volunteers like Belmira and Alfabeto driving this platform, positive change will come for thousands of adolescents throughout Mozambique.